 It will always be our goal to keep students in class and learning at all times.
 When necessary, though, students may receive in-school or out-of-school suspensions for repeated or severe misbehavior.
-The school leader or designated personnel reserves the authority to suspend a student both in-school and out-of-school.
-A student may be suspended for the causes outlined within this handbook, for repeated or severe misbehavior, or for any other serious infractions the school leader or designee deems serious enough for suspension.
+A student may be suspended for the causes outlined within this handbook, school discipline matrix, for repeated or severe misbehavior, or for any other serious infractions the school leader or designee deems serious enough for suspension.